pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-Aside from using the `format!` macro to get a type's display representation as a `String` we can use the `ToString` trait:
+In addition to using the `format!` macro to get a type's display representation as a `String`, we can use the `ToString` trait:

 ```rust
 trait ToString {